01 of 09

 - Getting a table: Good luck.
 This is the kind of restaurant you actually base your whole trip on.
 I had no luck using the online reservation system, which is a kind of Internet game.
 But you can try calling +44 (0)1628 580 333.

 - Or you could try: If you can't see your way to spending that much or you're not inspired by the concept, you might try Blumenthal's two other restaurants in Bray.
-The Hinds Head is a 500-year-old pub that features a much more accessible menu of British classics with set menus of about £25 and a la carte choices that will tote up to about £40.
+The Hinds Head is a 500-year-old pub that features a much more accessible menu of British classics with a three course set lunch menu of about £25 and a la carte choices that will tote up to about £50.
 The Crown at Bray is a traditional 16th century village pub with a modern pub menu that features familiar favorites such as fish and chips and burgers (available as takeaways) alongside confit of potted rabbit, bagna cauda, macaroni cheese with pickled mushrooms and charred spring onions.
+Prices started out in the realm of reality but have since been climbing.
+When a fish finger (British for fish sticks) sandwich costs £12, do we really care that the fish fingers are homemade?
+This is a pub that declares it wants to be for the locals but one of the locals is the Queen of England after all.
+Booking is essential.

 - Getting there: The Fat Duck is just a few hundred yards up the street from the Waterside Inn, in Bray.
 See directions above.